 The good news is that massage can help you manage your feelings of stress and anxiety.
 In one review, researchers found that massage decreased levels of cortisol — aka the body’s main stress hormone.
 Beyond that, massage may also boost certain neurotransmitters linked to happiness.

-3. May Help Neuropathy
+3. May Be Soothing for Those With Neuropathy

 Many people with diabetes experience peripheral neuropathy.
 This is because high blood sugar can create nerve damage over the years, and this can lead to the tingling, numbness, and pain associated with neuropathy.